segyges/dataset-downloader/README.md

   -format string
         The format of text you want to download, some books only have limited format avaliability.
-        (default is txt for .txt files), options are (txt, epub).
+        (default is all for .txt and .epub files), options are (all, txt, epub).
 Note: Not all books have all formats.
         You may get significantly less books downloaded then specified based on file format.

   -overwriteSource bool